GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 #### Get Access Token by Refresh Token

-Gets Access Token by Refresh Token.
+A Refresh Token can be used to obtain a renewed Access Token.

 Request: